 - Seek resolution of support from each coalition member – such as cities, counties, local law enforcement agencies, police chief associations, metroplanning organizations, transit agencies, public schools, health departments and non-profits.

-- Recruit BFF champions from key stakeholder groups, including elected officials, traffic planners, law enforcement, public transit, tourism, trauma, education and advocacy to be ambassadors – write opinion pieces, website content and newsletter articles; serve as a media spokesperson; speak publicly; host events; become an ambassador.
+- Recruit Best Foot Forward champions from key stakeholder groups, including elected officials, traffic planners, law enforcement agencies, public transit organizations, and groups focused on tourism, trauma, education and advocacy to be ambassadors – write opinion pieces, website content and newsletter articles; serve as a media spokesperson; speak publicly; host events; actively represent Best Foot Forward in their communities.

 - Schedule and commit to monthly face-to-face meetings with the coalition staff (steering committee).